McDermott & McGough

 McDermott & McGough consists of American visual artists David McDermott (born 1952) and Peter McGough (born 1958).
-McDermott & McGough are known for their work in painting, photography, sculpture and film.
-They currently split their time between Dublin and New York City.
+McDermott & McGough emerged from the downtown New York scene of the 1980s.
+They are known for their work in painting, photography, sculpture and film.

-Early life
+Life and career

 David McDermott was born in 1952 in Hollywood, California.
 He studied at Syracuse University from 1970 to 1974.
 Peter McGough was born in 1958 in Syracuse, and studied at the same university in 1976.
-Their paths did not cross until they both moved to New York City some years later.
+Their paths did not cross until both moved to New York City some years later.

+In 1980, the two met while attending a New Wave Vaudeville show at Irving Plaza in New York City.
+A few weeks later, McGough attended a dinner party at McDermott's apartment on Avenue B and was immediately enthralled with his 1920s-style living.
+They became lovers and collaborated on paintings, photographs, films and sculpture as McDermott & McGough.

-From 1980 through 1995, McDermott & McGough dressed, lived, and worked as artists and "men about town", circa 1900–1928: they wore top hats and detachable collars, and converted a townhouse on Avenue C in New York City's East Village, which was lit only by candlelight, to its authentic mid-19th century ideal.
+As a couple, McDermott & McGough dressed, lived and worked as "men about town" in the early 1900s.
+They dressed in Edwardian era clothes, drove a 1913 Model-T Ford and avoided modern technology.
+They lived in a converted a townhouse on Avenue C in New York City's East Village, which was lit only by candlelight, to its authentic mid-19th century ideal.
 "We were experimenting in time," says McDermott, "trying to build an environment and a fantasy we could live and work in."
+Although their romantic relationship ended in 1985 due to McDermott's affairs, they continued to work together.

-McDermott & McGough emerged from the East Village art scene of the 1980s, along with such contemporaries as Keith Haring, Jean-Michel Basquiat, Peter Halley, and Jeff Koons.
+McDermott & McGough emerged from Manhattan's East Village art scene of the 1980s, along with such contemporaries as Keith Haring, Jean-Michel Basquiat, Peter Halley, and Jeff Koons.
 Very much in part thanks to the support of artist Julian Schnabel, McDermott & McGough were then accepted by established art galleries and dealers.